tolis-e/jQuery-Mobile-Progress-Bar-with-Percentage/README.md

 Please refer to Grunt's [getting started](http://gruntjs.com/getting-started) guide for details regarding installing Grunt.

 ### Installing Build Dependencies
-To install the dependencies of the projecti, navigate to the project's root folder and run the following command:
+To install the dependencies of the project, navigate to the project's root folder and run the following command:

     $ npm install